 To determine the fair value of the trademarks being evaluated, we use a relief from royalty method of the income approach, which calculates a fair value royalty rate that is applied to revenue forecasts associated with the trademark.
 The resulting cash flows are discounted using a rate to reflect the risk of achieving the projected royalty savings attributable to the trademark.
 The assumptions used to estimate the fair value of the trademark are subjective and require significant management judgment, including estimated future revenues, the fair value royalty rate (which is estimated to be a reasonable market royalty charge that would be charged by a licensor of the trademarks) and the risk adjusted discount rate.
 Based on our impairment test, we determined that, (1) on a pre-realignment basis, the estimated fair value of the Eden Trademarks exceeded the carrying value by approximately 9.0% (therefore, no impairment charge was recorded for this trademark), and (2) on a post-realignment basis, the estimated fair value of the trademarks with indefinite lives associated with our Eden Israel business exceeded the carrying value by approximately 103.0% (therefore, no impairment charge was recorded for this trademark), and the trademarks with indefinite lives associated with our Eden Europe business were impaired and recognized an impairment charge of \$6.7 million.
-The impairment charge is included in impairment charge is due primarily to the decrease in the royalty rate used in the quantitative assessment.
+The impairment charge is included in impairment charges in the Consolidated Statement of Operations for the year ended December 31, 2022.
+The impairment charge is due primarily to the decrease in the royalty rate used in the quantitative assessment.